-This 73-page post is a compilation of the eighteen excerpts from my unpublished Darien High School memoir that I posted individually to my website between May and November of 2018.
+This 73-page post is a compilation of the nineteen excerpts from my unpublished Darien High School memoir that I posted individually to my website between May and November of 2018.
 To repeat, almost all names are changed, along with some personal details.

 Episode 1.
 Pam